davidsong78th/SleepApnea/README.md

 ## Features

 - Software will include separate displays for both the clinician and patient.
-- Long term data storage will be on the cloud.
+- Data storage will be on local database.
 - Will display polysomnography records using data collected from the sensors.